Mrs F. R. Phillips

 Mrs F. R. Phillips (born Mary Ann Dunn, 1830 – 10 December 1899) was an English entertainer and songwriter, who was one of the music halls' first female performers.

 Biography

-She was born in Tottenham, London, as Mary Ann Dunn, and in 1853 married Frederick Powys Royle, described as a "professor of music".
+She was born in 1830, in Tottenham, and in 1853 married Frederick Powys Royle, described as a "professor of music".
 By the early 1860s, she had become a popular performer at music halls in London.

 She wrote the lyrics of, and performed, one of several versions of a song, "No Irish Need Apply", adapting a tune performed earlier by Tom Hudson as "The Spider and the Fly".
 Similar songs entitled "No Irish Need Apply" were sung in the United States at around the same time and it is unclear whether or not Mrs Phillips' song was the original.
 Mrs Phillips' version alluded to the supposed ban on Irish men working at the Great Exhibition in 1851.
 One version of Mrs Phillips' lyrics included these verses: